1. Application of this data protection declaration

 - to fulfil a legal obligation to EU law or the laws of member countries to which the controller is subject, or to fulfil a task that is in the public interest or occurs in the exercise of official authority and requires a transfer of data from the controller;

-- due to public interest in the area of public health according to article 9 paragraph 2 h) and i) or article 9 paragraph 3 GDPR;
+- due to public interest in the area of public health according to art.
+9 para.
+2 lit h and i or art.
+9 para.
+3 GDPR;

-- for archival purposes that affect the public interest or serve scientific or historical research purposes, or for statistical reasons according to article 89 paragraph 1 GDPR, if the relevant right is likely to make it impossible to realise the goals of such processing or to seriously hinder them.
+- for archival purposes that affect the public interest or serve scientific or historical research purposes, or for statistical reasons according to art.
+89 para.
+1 GDPR, if the relevant right is likely to make it impossible to realise the goals of such processing or to seriously hinder them.